jozefg/drafts/w-types.md

       sup : A → (F a → W A F) → W A F
 ```

+ So `A`s are the particular type of node we're at, you can think of it
+as determining what constructor we're using, `F a` is then a sort of
+collection of keys.
+For each distinct `x : F a` we can get a recursive
-Each node has the type `a : A` and `F` determines the shape of the
+subterm of the term we're looking at.
+Each node has the type `a : A`
-recursive calls given the type of the node.
+and `F` determines the shape of the recursive calls given the type of
+the node.

 For example, for natural numbers we have two types of nodes which we
 represent with `bool`.
 For the successor case we have only one